mattpodwysocki/Console-Setup/windows/README.md

 As a developer, I started my career in *nix systems and have been very heavily console based for a lot of my activity.
 This is my basic setup for Windows as a development environment.

+## Developer Mode

+In order to squeeze the most performance out of a Windows development machine is to play a little unsafe.
+That is to disable the Windows Search service, but also the Windows Defender service.
+I have two PowerShell scripts that enable this development mode, and one that reverts it that must be run in Administrator mode.

+- [`Enable-DeveloperMode.ps1`](EnableDeveloperMode.ps1) - Disables Defender and Windows Search
+- [`Disable-DeveloperMode.ps1`](DisableDeveloperMode.ps1) - Enables Defender and Windows Search

 ## Development Essentials

 An essential to a productive development environment is a package manager.
 Just as macOS has Homebrew, Windows has [Chocolatey](https://chocolatey.org/) and [Scoop](https://github.com/lukesampson/scoop) which allows us to be productive within minutes of installation.
 Below are some of my choices per category.